corda/samples-kotlin/Basic/flow-database-access/README.md

 # Flow Database Access CorDapp
 This CorDapp provides a simple example of how the node database can be accessed in flows using a [JDBC Connection](https://docs.corda.net/docs/corda-os/api-persistence.html#jdbc-session).
 In this case, the flows maintain a table of cryptocurrency values in the node's database.

 ## Concepts

 ### Flows

-The CorDapp defines three flows:

-* [`AddTokenValueFlow`](./workflows-kotlin/src/main/kotlin/com/flowdb/Flows.kt#L16), which adds a new token to the database table with an initial value
-* [`UpdateTokenValueFlow`](./workflows-kotlin/src/main/kotlin/com/flowdb/Flows.kt#L37), which updates the value of an existing token in the database table
-* [`QueryTokenValueFlow`](./workflows-kotlin/src/main/kotlin/com/flowdb/Flows.kt#L52), which reads the value of an existing token from the database table

-Under the hood, the database accesses are managed by the CryptoValuesDatabaseService CordaService.
+The CorDapp defines three flows: `AddTokenValueFlow`, `UpdateTokenValueFlow`, and `QueryTokenValueFlow`.
+Under the hood, the database accesses are managed by the CryptoValuesDatabaseService [CordaService](https://training.corda.net/corda-details/automation/#services).

 Be aware that support of database accesses in flows is currently limited: